 Each year, Medicare’s annual Open Enrollment Period (OEP) gives seniors the opportunity to enroll in a Medicare Advantage Plan (Part C) or prescription drug plan (Part D), change an existing Part C or D plan, or disenroll and revert to Original Medicare (Parts A and B).

 The Open Enrollment Period lasts from October 15 until December 7 each year, but what happens if you miss the deadline?
 Do you have to wait until the next year’s OEP to make changes to your coverage?
 Fortunately, seniors can change their coverage outside of the annual OEP under a few different circumstances.

-Here are a some tips to help you maximize your drug and health benefits in the coming year and a few strategies for switching your plan outside of the fall enrollment period.
+Here are some tips to help you maximize your drug and health benefits in the coming year and a few strategies for switching your plan outside of the fall enrollment period.

 Ways to Change and Maximize Coverage Outside of Medicare Open Enrollment

 - The Medicare Advantage Open Enrollment Period